New Computational Techniques for a Faster Variation of BM3D Image Denoising: New Global Volume Hard Thresholding

-In the traditional BM3D algorithm, the aggregation weights are inversely proportional to the number of nonzero wavelet coefficients remaining after the hard thresholding, with the intuition being that larger weights are used for more sparsely represented 3D matched blocks that are \emph{well-denoised}.
-Since we perform a global wavelet transform over the full image size, these weights are not readily available for each set of matched blocks.
-So a suitable surrogate is a weight which is inversely proportional to the 3D total variation of each set of matched blocks.
-Even a simple weight equal to 1 did not significantly diminish the results, which was also observed in \cite{lebrun_analysis_2012}.

-To complete our method, some circle-shifting and averaging is needed to improve the result.
-Where in the original algorithm the reference blocks are free to overlap, our reference blocks must tile the image.
+To complete our method, some circle-shifting and averaging is used to improve the result.
+Where in the original algorithm the reference blocks are free to overlap, our reference blocks tile the image due to the modifications just described.
 So the idea of circle-shifting the image to create new reference blocks is accomplished in two ways.
 First, instead of just filtering the whole volume once, it is filtered a second time by translating the volume, and the two estimates are averaged.
 This is a well-known approach to wavelet denoising known as translation invariant cycle-spinning \cite{coifman1995translation}.
 No notable improvements were observed after more than two translations.
 Next, similar to the cycle spinning, the entire process of matching blocks, denoising the volume, and aggregating the results is repeated after translating the noisy image by a few units.
 Each new translation effectively creates a new set of reference blocks, and this improves the statistics of the denoising.
-The final denoised image is attained by averaging the results of each these repeated trials.
+The final denoised image is attained by averaging the results of each these repeated denoising estimates.
 In our empirical results, 2-3 translations were adequate.
-These repeated trials do not notably increase the computational time, since each trial is run in parallel.
+This additional translation step does not notably increase the computational time of our algorithm since each case is run in parallel.